 Sour Cream and Herb Risotto

 One day I wanted to make risotto for a family dinner, but did not want to make a plain or typical Italian-style risotto (I did not have any Parmesan or other Italian cheese on hand anyway, and many such recipes call for that).
-So, I decided to be creative and come up with my own dish.
-This recipe is the result, and since it was met with family approval, it is now getting its own Hub.
-Even my niece liked it, and she is rather picky (she is the reason I used onion powder instead of an onion in this dish -- she would not have touched it otherwise!).
+So, I decided to be creative and come up with my own dish, which I am now sharing with you here.
+Even my niece liked this risotto, and she is rather picky; she is the reason I used onion powder instead of an onion in this dish—she would not have touched it otherwise!

 Making risotto is a bit labor-intensive, as you must keep stirring the rice over the course of twenty-plus minutes to get it to cook properly.
 That is why in the instructions I recommend that you measure everything out before starting to cook the rice, because once you put the rice in the skillet, you need to be able to focus on it or you might scorch it.
 Please note that you must use arborio (Italian-style) rice for this dish; it will not turn out properly if you use regular long-grain rice.